meetshingala7/E-commerce-Sentiment-Analysis-with-Amazon-Review-Data/README.md

 <h6>The project I am working as mentioned above has equal spread</h6>

 <br>
-1. There are a total of 23 Unique Categories which the dataset is made up from.
+1. There are a total of 23 Unique Categories which the dataset is made up from. <br>
-2. There are 6541 unique words in the dataset.
+2. There are 6541 unique words in the dataset. <br>
-3. There are 6528800 total words in the dataset.
+3. There are 6528800 total words in the dataset. <br>

 <h3>Pre-Processing</h3><br>
 The NLP techniques used were:<br>